timsetsfire/timsetsfire.github.io/_posts/2018-07-23-many-hot-encoder.markdown

 ## From Scratch Solution

-The idea for this is fairly straight forward, we'll create somethign that operates like a Spark StringIndexer, and we'll pivot our data so that the rows are user ids, and the columns are movies (index movies).
+The idea for this is fairly straight forward, we'll create something that operates like a Spark StringIndexer, and we'll pivot our data so that the rows are user ids, and the columns are movies (index movies).

 Our from scratch solutuion will be done with all base modules available in Scala, and one Sparse Vector case class meant to efficiently store our movie data.